 When the Bradford Factor interacts with disability

-One of the disadvantages of the Bradford Factor is that it doesn’t take extenuating circumstances into account.
+One of the Bradford Factor disadvantages is that it doesn't take extenuating circumstances into account.
 This prominently includes disabilities, which require an empathetic and contextual approach that a formula alone cannot provide.

 This relates to the Equality Act (2010), which lists disability as a protected characteristic.
 In section 15, the Act states that: